-Find our favourite Sun Dried Tomato recipe here: http://www.sacla.co.uk/recipes/cancel-the-takeaway/sicilian-style-penne-with-aubergines-organic-tomato-pesto/
+Find our favourite Sun Dried Tomato recipe here.

 And where would we be without Aceto Balsamico, arriving from Modena where it’s been prized for hundreds of years?
-We embraced the romance of this indispensable ingredient and today it’s a store cupboard staple, and completely synonymous with Italian food of all kinds, drizzled, laced and enhanced.
+We embraced the romance of this indispensable ingredient and today it’s a store cupboard staple.
+It is completely synonymous with Italian food of all kinds, drizzled, laced and enhanced.

 More recently, we’ve seen the arrival of Burrata which also sprung up overnight, as the rather more alluring and seductive Mozzarella.
 What we seem to love is it’s “filling” of Straciatella and cream.
-Burrata means “buttery” and it’s a fitting description for a cheese that is perfect in salads, a-top pizza and melted through pasta.
+Burrata means “buttery”, a fitting description for a cheese that is perfect in salads, a-top pizza and melted through pasta.

 So what next you ask?
-Well, we’ve got our sights set on ‘Nduja, a soft and spicy salami that hails from Calabria, Italy’s toe, that seems to be the ingredient of the moment.
-That’s largely thanks to one of our favourite chefs, Francesco Mazzei who will doubtless be credited with ‘Nduja’s arrival in the UK back in 2008 – much as Sally Clarke has been for the Sun Dried Tomato.
+Well, we have our sights set on ‘Nduja, a soft and spicy salami that hails from Calabria, Italy’s toe.
+It seems to be the ingredient of the moment, thanks to one of our favourite chefs, Francesco Mazzei.
+He will doubtless be credited with ‘Nduja’s arrival in the UK back in 2008 – much as Sally Clarke has been for the Sun Dried Tomato.

-It’s pronounced “en-doo-ya” and is the ingredient of the moment we think.
+We think ‘Nduja, pronounced “en-doo-ya” is the ingredient of the moment, so watch this space.